rayhanFazal/tech-docs-carpooling-app/README.md

 ## Technical documentation / writing samples ##
 I have organized the docs into folders based on what category each piece of documentation represents.
 In each folder, I have named the files telling exactly what purpose they serve.
-Check out each of them for the documentation I made.
+Feel free to check out each of them to see the documentation I made.

 ### Folders ###